Foundational Concepts

 lm(y ~ x, data = chlorella)

-The coefficients are labelled here, and are identical to those that we calculated above.
+The coefficients are labelled differently here, but the values are identical to those that we calculated above.

 Call: